nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **How the components interact with each other**

-The *Sequence Diagram* below shows how the components interact for the scenrio where the user issues the command `add /n Alice /g 1`.
+The slightly simplified *Sequence Diagram* below shows how the components interact for the scenrio where the user issues the command `add /n Alice /g 2`.

 <img src="images/ArchitectureSequenceDiagram.png"/>

 Each of the main components shown in the diagram above defined and implemented in a class with the same name as its component.
+The section below provides a more in-depth details on how the components interact with one another.

 Each component may have several other classes underneath it, belonging to the same logical grouping, to reduce coupling.
 For example, the `MoneyList` component is defined as an abstract class that is extended by `IncomeList` and `ExpenditureList`.

-The sections below provides more details on each component.

 ### UI Component
 {For Huilin as she is most familiar}